mcgurk/Arduino-USB-HID-RetroJoystickAdapter/Tutorial/README.md

 Simple 1-joystick Atari adapter for learning purposes.

-Easy to modify to your own DIY-joystick (like arcade cabinet) which based on on/off-switches.
+Easy to modify for your own DIY-joystick (like arcade cabinet) which based on on/off-switches.

 There is also keyboard version, which acts like USB keyboard.